hyperledger/identus-cloud-agent/docs/docusaurus/secrets/operation.md

-# Operating a PRISM agent with secret storage
+# Operating an agent with secrets

 ## Introduction

-PRISM agent is a cloud-based agent within the SSI ecosystem that facilitates user DID (Decentralized Identifier) management.
+PRISM agent is a cloud-based agent within the SSI ecosystem that offers user DID (Decentralized Identifier) management.
 To generate a DID key material, the software relies on a seed, following the BIP32 / BIP39 standards.
 The system operators have the option to either provide their own seed or